EddyVerbruggen/nativescript-nfc/README.md

 ## API

 ### `available`
-Not all devices have an NFC chip we can tap in to, so check this beforehand:
+Not all devices have an NFC chip we can tap in to (and on iOS you need to build with Xcode 9+), so check this beforehand:

 ##### JavaScript
 ```js